jianjian-portfolio/jianjian-portfolio.github.io/_project/2019-05-01-su-image-tagger.md

 datetime: 2021-08-18T04:36:02-05:00
 ---

-This application is a web application and service.
+This application provides a user interface and web service to the researchers and other applications in the SOS+CD lab.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/projects/pdf_image_annotator_1.jpg){: .align-center}